-In the image above, Zapier blog has offered a warm welcome email to those subscribing to their website.
-It tells them what to expect in regards to the type of content and how often they’ll be sending.
+In the image above, Zapier’s blog has offered a warm welcome email to those subscribing to their website.
+It tells them what to expect in regard to the type of content and how often they’ll be sending.

-Incorporating a single call-to-action is an excellent advice in the domain of email marketing area.
+Incorporating a single call-to-action is excellent advice for email marketing.

 If one item doesn’t initiate any action from the audience’s end, there’s a chance the next one might.

-You can use phrases like “book it now,” or “grab the deal” etc. in order to urge people to take some action.
+You can use phrases like “book it now,” “grab the deal,” etc., in order to urge people to take some action.